 Are there scholarships available to applicants?

 Art21 offers limited scholarships to teachers who would not otherwise be able to attend the annual Summer Institute.
-Scholarship awards include housing booked by Art21 for the week at no cost to the awardee and a travel stipend of $500 to cover the cost of getting to and around New York City.
+For 2021–2022, scholarship awards include a waived registration fee in 2021 and travel assistance for the Summer Institute 2022.
+For the next in-person Summer Institute in 2022, scholarship awardees will receive housing booked by Art21 for the week at no cost to the awardee and a travel stipend of $500 to cover the cost of getting to and around New York City.
 Art21 scholarships do not cover food or entertainment costs.

 To apply, interested applicants should send a brief essay (no longer than one page) explaining why they are deserving of a scholarship to attend the Institute and how their participation will impact their students and school community.
-Scholarship applications must be sent as PDF files to education [at] art21 [dot] org by April 3, 2020, Midnight EST to be considered.
+Scholarship applications must be sent as PDF files to education [at] art21 [dot] org by March 31, 2021, 11:59 p.m.
+EST to be considered.
 Please title the email “Scholarship Application” and include your full name and contact information in the body of the email.
-Awardees will be notified no later than April 30, 2020.
+Awardees will be notified no later than April 30, 2021.

 Is it possible to share more materials than the application calls for (ex. lesson plans, personal websites, handouts, notes, rubrics, etc.)?

 We encourage you to share any additional materials that speak to your candidacy.
 You can describe or link to additional materials by answering Question 12 in the Written Response section of the application.

 I do not have access to video equipment.
 What other formats can I use for the video submission?

 Access to professional video equipment is not a prerequisite.

 Please note that many smartphones have cameras and applications that facilitate video creation.